mrowrpurr/SkyUnit/README.md

 > e.g. `import QuestAssertions`

-You can find documentation for all available assertions on the [Wiki][],
+You'll soon be able to find documentation for all available assertions on the [Wiki][],

 ### Example: